Teach children how to sew a button with this fun apple tree sewing project made of buttons.

 Related: Four Season Hand and Fingerprint Tree Keepsake and Gift

-Step 2 – Sew buttons above the trunk to make the crown of the button apple tree.
+5. Sew buttons above the trunk to make the crown of the button apple tree.

-Invite children to sew a creative smattering of apple buttons and assorted green buttons
+- Invite children to sew a creative smattering of apple buttons

-above the trunk to make the button apple tree crown.
+to act as leaves above the trunk to make the button apple tree crown.

-- Thread one needle
+- Thread one sewing needle

 with green embroidery thread